 If that explanation of inbound marketing still had a few too many technical terms for you, let's break it down even further.

-Old-school marketing and sales is being replaced with equally effective methods that serve people in a more meaningful way.
+Old-school marketing and sales is being replaced with an equally effective method that serves people in a more meaningful way.

-We all know when we’re being sold to and it doesn’t feel good; it can be obnoxious or invasive.
+We all know when we’re being sold to, and it doesn’t feel good; it can be obnoxious and invasive.

 Instead, Inbound Marketing is customer-centric.
-That means the customer gets to decide when they want to be sold to, and when they want to stay away from a sales person.
+That means the customer gets to decide when they want to be sold to and when they want to stay away from a sales person.
 If a customer is out there searching for an answer to a problem, inbound marketing helps them find options, and ultimately the right solution, faster.
 Even better, when they get to the webpage where they can find their solution, they will recognize themselves in the examples and be given hope that their problems are solvable.
-(Anybody else ever put dish soap in your dishwasher?!)

 At the same time, inbound marketing is just as great for the company as it is for the customer.
 (And by the way, selling drives our economy and creates companies who provide jobs - so don’t be hating on sales people.
 Sales is good for everyone - but we need inbound marketing to get rid of the bad-fit-buyer’s-remorse sales that happened before we had inbound.)

 With inbound marketing, the company doing the selling gets to take the power back just like the customer does, creating a true win-win scenario.
 Whereas, before inbound, companies felt they had to sell to everyone to hit quotas, inbound marketing helps each company better articulate what it is they are offering, and connect with best-fit customers.
 Inbound helps sellers avoid alienating their prospects who do not properly understand the opportunity.
 Inbound also helps sellers avoid unnecessarily bringing people along who would never be interested in what they sell.